 As we move forward with the economic development fund, Coast Funds is keenly focused on supporting First Nations to:

-Enhance economic infrastructure that supports entrepreneurial businesses and improves community access to regional markets; and
+Enhance economic infrastructure to support ongoing development of entrepreneurial businesses and improve community access to regional markets; and

-Create and expand community-owned enterprises and entrepreneurial businesses that sustain and improve permanent employment and skills development across the coast.
+Create and expand community-owned enterprises and entrepreneurial businesses that sustain and improve permanent employment and skills development.

 We are committed to fully investing the economic development fund into communities over the next few years.
 As we complete the mandate of this fund, our Board and staff will maintain our high level of responsiveness to communities and will ensure the continued cost effectiveness of our operations.